heyitsnoah/next-ai-starter/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Install the packages

+Run `npm install` to get all the packages you need installed

 ## Adding Environmental Variables

 Create a new file at the root called `.env.local`